lupyuen/lupyuen.github.io/src/cbor.md

 -   [__lupyuen/tinycbor-bl602__](https://github.com/lupyuen/tinycbor-bl602)

-The lbrary has been tested on [__PineDio Stack BL604__](https://lupyuen.github.io/articles/pinedio), but it should work on __any BL602 or BL604 Board__: PineCone BL602, Pinenut, DT-BL10, MagicHome BL602, ...
+The library has been tested on [__PineDio Stack BL604__](https://lupyuen.github.io/articles/pinedio), but it should work on __any BL602 or BL604 Board__: PineCone BL602, Pinenut, DT-BL10, MagicHome BL602, ...

 _Must we scrimp and save every single byte?_